Business Model Validation

 - No path to profitability

-- Market won't pay enough
+- Market will not pay enough

-- Value delivered too low
+- Value delivered is too low

 - Free alternatives exist

-🚩 Churn is catastrophic
+Churn is catastrophic.

-10% monthly churn
+- 10%+ monthly churn

-- Can't improve with effort
+- Cannot improve with effort

-- Customer don't see value
+- Customers do not see value

-🚩 Sales cycle too long
+Sales cycle is too long.

 - 12+ months to close

-- Need huge team
+- Need a huge team

-- Can't afford burn rate
+- Cannot afford the burn rate

 Moving to MVP Testing